đ Syllabus

 Each lab session will have an accompanying physical worksheet that is distributed in-person at the start of lab and meant to be completed during the live lab session.
 Each worksheet is broken into several activities; some activities will involve writing math on the paper worksheet, and others will involve writing code in a Jupyter Notebook and either showing your TA a working solution or submitting it to the autograder.

-Lab worksheets (and solutions) will be posted on the course website on Wednesday evenings, after both lab sessions have concluded.
+Lab worksheets and solutions will be posted on the course website on Friday afternoons, after all lab sessions have concluded.

 Homeworks

-This class will have 11 weekly homework assignments, which are to be completed individually and will usually be due to Gradescope on Tuesdays at 11:59PM (though the deadline is subject to change on any given week; see the course homepage for the most up-to-date information).
+This class will have 11 weekly homework assignments, which are to be completed individually.
+Homeworks will usually be released on Friday afternoons and be due the following Friday at 11:59PM, though this may change in any given week.
+See the course homepage for the most up-to-date deadline schedule.

 Collaboration Policy